compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 <a name="ML-Intro"></a>
 ## Crash course in machine learing
-Some stuff here about intro to machine learning.
+Some stuff here about intro to machine learning and random forests.
+Megan will do 20-25 Minutes of this.

 <a name="Jupyter-NB-Intro"></a>
 ## Introducing Jupyter notebooks